|When: Feb 24, 2016 12:00 AM to Mar 10, 2016 12:00 AM|

 Fee: $6,795 members / $7,095 non-members

 Deposit: $3,400 required to secure your place

 Group Size: 14 participants + leaders

-Fee is based on Double Occupancy and includes all lodging, ground transportation, all meals except some dinners, all guide fees, park fees and planned group activities, etc. Not included: Airfare to & from Portland and internal flights, some dinners, and tips for guides.
+Fee includes: All ground transportation, all double-occupancy lodging, all meals except some dinners, local guide fees and gratuities, fees for all planned excursions, and the services of your skilled leaders.
+Not included: Airfare to & from Borneo and some dinners.
 Remember, a portion of your fee is a tax-deductible donation to the Audubon Society of Portland.